 As soon as you reach town limits you will see Trout River’s Lookout Trail (not to be confused with the Lookout Trail on the Canada Parks website which begins in another community nearby).
 This vertical trail gives you a great scope of the mountain range on your way up and once you reach the top, you can view our little town.
 There are some rest spots with picnic options, and possibly blueberries should you be hiking July/August.

 If you take the road into Trout River on your right and turn right again at the bottom of the hill, you will find the entrance to the Eastern Point Trail at the very end of Main Street.
 A short flight of stairs leads to the top of cliff that extends out towards the ocean.
 It is a ruggedly scenic trail that provides fabulous views of the water, beach, town, cliffs and livestock.
 Some friendly sheep may make an appearance.

-Across the harbour from the cliff plateau you will see a large rock structure the locals call The Old Man.
-The trail to see The Old Man, officially named the Whitehouse trail (who was once accompanied by an Old Woman, who has since crumbled) begins on the other side of the Feeder Bridge.
+Across the harbour from the cliff plateau you will see a large rock structure the locals call The Old Man (who was once accompanied by an Old Woman, who has since crumbled).
+The trail to see The Old Man/ Lighthouse trail begins on the other side of the Feeder Bridge.
 This winding trail leads directly to these neat rock formations, while giving marvelous camera shots of the Town of Trout River, the river itself, fishing boats and mountain range.
-You can carry on past the nature made statue along soft fields to view the ocean and cliffs or get an eagle eye’s view of what’s happening on the Boardwalk.
+You can carry on past the nature made statue along soft fields to view the ocean and cliffs.

 Journey next, down Main Street towards Canada Parks territory within the Town of Trout River.
 You will find a beach, boat launch, wharf, campground, playground, picnic spot and more inviting trails.
 You will see the Elephant Head Hill (mountain) on the other side of The Pond (lake).